nicklansley/nick-stable-diffusion/README.md

 You can use this page to link to a source image on the web, or in your library folder.

 If you specify an image, it will be included as the first image '00-original.png' in the output.
-<i>Note that you do not have copyright over the original image, only the AI-created images.</i>
+<i>Note that you do not have copyright over the original image, only the AI-created images as long as they
+are 'substantially' different to the original.</i>

 If you click an image in the library, it will open a new advanced page with the settings that made that image already preset so you can manipulate it further.